victorg1991/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/07-asset-list-screenlet-for-ios.markdown

 - `- screenlet:onAssetListError:`: Called when an error occurs in the process.
   The `NSError` object describes the error.

-- `- screenlet:onAssetSelectedEntry:`: Called when an item in the list is selected.
+- `- screenlet:onAssetSelected:`: Called when an item in the list is selected.